jsbean/PitchSpellingTools/Documentation/SpellingAlgorithm.md

 ```

 The case above is interesting, as its optimum spelling contains both sharps and flats.

+### PitchSetSequence

+Ordered, not-necessarily unique sequence of one or more unspelled vertical `PitchSet` values (chords).

 ### Nodes, Edges, Stacks, Rankings